agorakit/agorakit/docs/installation.rst

 You can also get in touch with us if you are interested in managed hosting of a private Agorakit instance.
 Email us at info [at] agorakit.org for more details.

-Keep reading for the steps to installing an Agorakit instance on your own server.
+Keep reading for steps to install an Agorakit instance on your own server.

 Requirements
 ------------